patmjen/geo-dl-webpage/content/about.md

 +++
-title = "About Journal Group"
-date = "2021-05-14"
-type = "about"
+title = "Visual Computing Journal Club for Geometric Deep Learning" date = "2021-05-18" type = "about"
 +++

-# IACG Journal club for geometric deep learning

-This journal club is a continuation of an earlier version started by [Rasmus R. Paulsen](http://www.imm.dtu.dk/~rapa/) and [Gudmundur Einarsson](https://gumeo.github.io/) (Now alumni).
-Our aim is to strengthen the internal knowledge of the cutting edge research in geometric deep learning.
+Our aim with this journal club is to strengthen our knowledge of the cutting edge research in geometric deep learning.
-The current format is to meet every Tuesday from 14:30 to 15:30 where one of the participants presents a paper related to geometric deep learning which followed by discussion.
+The current format is to meet every **Tuesday from 14:30 to 15:30** where one of the participants presents a paper related to geometric deep learning which followed by discussion.
 The summary of the presentations will be added here as a post.

 The current team is:

 * Kristine A. Juhl